davidben/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.md

 # Trust Anchor Identifiers {#trust-anchor-ids}

 This section defines trust anchor identifiers, which are short, unique identifiers for a trust anchor.
 To simplify allocation, these identifiers are defined with object identifiers (OIDs) {{X680}} and IANA-registered Private Enterprise Numbers (PENs) {{!RFC9371}}:

 A trust anchor identifier is an OID under the OID arc of some PEN.
 For example, an organization with PEN 32473 might define a trust anchor identifier with the OID `1.3.6.1.4.1.32473.1`.

 Trust anchor identifiers have ASCII text representations, for use in text-based formats, and binary representations, for use in a binary protocol such as TLS.
 For compactness, both representations use relative object identifiers (see Section 33 of {{X680}}), relative to the OID prefix `1.3.6.1.4.1`.
 The text representation is the relative object identifier in dotted decimal notation.
 The above example’s text representation would be `32473.1`.
 The binary representation consists of the contents octets of the relative object identifier's DER encoding, as described in Section 8.20 of {{X690}}.
+Note this omits the tag and length portion of the encoding.
 For example, the binary representation of `32473.1` would be the four-octet sequence `{0x81, 0xfd, 0x59, 0x01}`.

 ## Relying Party Configuration